Ancient Wisdom, Modern Practice

 Eight Branches Academy of Eastern Medicine offers training in Acupuncture and Traditional Chinese Medicine in Toronto, Ontario, Canada.
 Eight Branches hosts classes and workshops promoting restoration of health and prevention of illness.

 Toronto Acupuncture School

 Compliant with the criteria set out by the major North American regulatory bodies, the Eight Branches curriculum is taught by an expert faculty and meets the highest standards in the field of Acupuncture and Traditional Chinese Medicine.
 Our commitment to graduate success is reflected by our graduates having outperformed their peers on National Regulatory Board Examinations.
-Eight Branches Graduates have a 90% success rate as compared to a 68% national average.
 In addition, we offer our students extensive internship opportunities, mentorship and support after graduation.

 Eight Branches is the only Acupuncture School in Toronto that includes advanced training in acupuncture, moxibustion, herbology and western medicine.
 The curriculum is further enriched with training in:

 Eight Branches Healing Arts Centre is a multi-disciplinary treatment facility that offers a wide range of holistic and traditional therapies, including Acupuncture and Traditional Chinese Medicine in Toronto.
 Eight Branches also hosts classes and workshops that encourage self-management of one’s health and ongoing wellness.
 The serene environment of the light-filled, dojo-style building provides a meditative space for both treatments and classes.
 Eight Branches is conveniently located in downtown Toronto, Ontario.